ubc-tuehoang/Self-Contained-FAISS-LLM-with-Feedback/README.md

 - create a new bash

-- run: python ./faiss-llm-feedback.py [llm model]
-    - ex. python ./faiss-llm-feedback.py llama3.1
+- run: python ./faiss-any-llm-feedback8.py llama3.1

 -------------------------------